EnigmaCurry/d.rymcg.tech/whoami/README.md

 ### Authentication and Authorization

-Running `make config` will ask whether or not you want to configure a username/password via HTTP Basic Authentication.
+Running `make config` will ask whether or not you want to configure authentication for your app (on top of any authentication your app provides).
+You can choose to enter username/password logins via HTTP Basic Authentication, or authorization groups containing email addresses via OpenID/OAuth2 (to configure your authorization groups, run `make config` in the `traefik` directory).

 *SECURITY NOTE:* Using OpenID/OAuth2 will require a login to access your app.
 You can configure basic authorization by [creating groups](https://github.com/EnigmaCurry/d.rymcg.tech/blob/header-authorization/traefik/README.md#oauth2-authentication)